 I like to have two lists.
 A priorities and a non-priorities.
 Must be done, should be done.
 That kind of thing.

 By creating these two distinct lists then you know what is absolutely vital and what you can let go off if other things get in the way.
 It also helps you have a sense of accomplishment at the end of the day as long as you’ve done all the work you absolutely had to do.

 Second tip – order your priorities in terms of their importance.
 If you really really have to do something then put it at the top of the list.

 In a similar vein if there’s something you’re dreading doing then do it first.
 Once it’s done it will be a weight off your mind and will help you focus on the rest of your tasks afterwards.

-Although sometimes I’m an advocater of the multitask if you have a strict schedule and a strict list then it won’t work as well.
-It’s no good having two half’s of a task done when you could have completely finish one task in the same amount of time!
+Although sometimes I’m an advocate of the multitask if you have a strict schedule and a strict list then it won’t work as well.
+It’s no good having two halves of a task done when you could have completely finished one task in the same amount of time!

 This is especially important if you’re the type of person who really thrives off a sense of accomplishment!

 I am terrible for multitasking when I shouldn’t and I always try and do too many things at once and my solution for that is to break work up into short bursts.

 As I said about categorising work I will maybe work on my blog for half an hour, then do the dishes as a break and then go back to the blog.

 That way I not only break up my day and therefore maintain my focus but I do also get other things done.